 One Tick Stopped the Clock

 Imagine, at age twenty-five, being sidelined by a sickness so severe that you have to give up your life teaching and skiing to move back to your childhood bed while your friends’ lives moved steadily forward.
 Imagine losing your independence, battling family tension and wrath you thought you’d already escaped, while also fighting for diagnosis and validation.
-Imagine falling from the pinnacle of post-college momentum to the precipice of despair, your life-line coming from the most unlikely of sources: your first love—murdered just as his own career was getting started—returning to you in a dream that changes the course of your convalescence, and your life.
+Imagine falling from the pinnacle of post-college momentum to the precipice of despair, your life-line coming from the most unlikely of sources: your first love—murdered just as his own career was getting started—returns to you in a dream that changes the course of your convalescence, and your life.

 Now imagine that entire journey being set off by an insect smaller than a poppy seed.